 A year seems like a long time, but as you go through the college application process, you may find the months fly by.
 There is a lot to do!
 Fortunately, with a little planning, you can tackle all of your school work, apply to colleges, and maybe even have some fun along the way...

 - Enroll in the most challenging academic programs.

-- Create a file or a spreadsheet to manage your college search, testing, and application information.
+- Create a file and/or a spreadsheet to manage your college search, testing, and application information.

-- Plan college visits, if at all possible.
-(If travel costs are a hindrance, contact the school to see if they have any vouchers they can offer.)
+- Plan campus visits, if at all possible.
+(If costs are a problem, keep in mind that there are things you can do; for example, contact the school to see if they have any vouchers they can offer.)

 - Meet with any college representatives who visit your high school, and attend college fairs in your area.

 - If alumni visit your high school, or if college friends come home during their breaks, talk with them about their college experiences.

 - Prepare for standardized admission tests like the SAT, ACT, and SAT Subject tests by taking practice tests and discussing the exams with your professors.

 Junior year, spring semester